CloudNativeJS/cloud-health/README.md

   let liveCheck = new health.LivenessCheck("liveCheck", livePromise);
   healthcheck.registerLivenessCheck(liveCheck);
   ```
+  Note that `LivenessCheck()` accepts a new promise wrapped in a function which allows for reevaluation of the liveness whenever it is called.

 4. Register a shutdownCheck promise:
   ```js
   const shutdownPromise = new Promise(function (resolve, _reject) {